-Tension, stress and just everyday life have a way of making a person want to escape in one way or another.
-According to the National Institute on Drug Abuse, alcohol addiction recovery teaches addicts how to escape or unwind in healthy productive ways.
+Tension, stress and the ups and downs of life have a way of making a person want to escape in one way or another.
+Alcohol addiction recovery teaches addicts how to escape or unwind in healthy productive ways.
 The challenge in maintaining sobriety has to do with the choices a person makes when it comes to dealing with life and all its nuances.

-The ability to make the right choice each and every time that craving for alcohol comes depends on the places and people that make up your life.
-While not everything from the past needs to be left in the past, life after alcohol addiction recovery requires a fundamental shift in lifestyle for sobriety to take root.
+The ability to make the right choice every time that craving for alcohol surfaces depends on the places and people that make up your life.
+While not everything from the past needs to be left in the past, a successful addiction recovery requires a fundamental shift in lifestyle for sobriety to take root.

 The Importance of Honesty

-- Lying to self about why it’s ok to take “this one drink.”
+- Lying to yourself about why it’s ok to take “this one drink.”

 - Hiding alcohol